jamestansongen/30daysmaps2023/README.md

 ### Day 24: Black and White

 celand is such a scenic location with glaciers, geologic formations, the Northern Lights and whales.
 Converted an elevation raster from OpenTopography into its contour lines.
-The black and white layout kind of reinforces the impression that Iceland is covered completely by ice when it is only permanently so by 11% [National Geographic](https://www.nationalgeographic.com/science/article/iceland-greenland-name-swap)
+The black and white layout kind of reinforces the impression that Iceland is covered completely by ice when it is only permanently so by 11% according to [National Geographic](https://www.nationalgeographic.com/science/article/iceland-greenland-name-swap)

 ![Iceland](Maps/Day24.png)